Ietf

 IETF Store Opened

 The IETF has just opened a store where you can buy official IETF logo wear.
 This is an interesting new move towards IETF sponsorship since some of the money of each item goes to the IETF.
-I have no clue how much money this brings, but surely there are a few observations I like to share: The shop, likely located in the UK, knows shipping rates to Australia, Canada, the United Kingdom, the USA and of course worldwide.
+I have no clue how much money this brings, but surely there are a few observations I like to share:

 Home Networks of the Future